Information for European Union citizens living in the UK.

 Permanent residence status under EU law

-The settled status application process for EU citizens will be separate from the current one for documents confirming EU permanent residence status.
-Permanent residence status is linked to the UK’s membership of the EU and so will no longer be valid after we leave.
+The settled status application process for EU citizens will be completely different from the current one for documents confirming EU permanent residence status.
+We are designing a new system from scratch, with new processes, technology, rules and support for applicants.

 There are a small number of exceptions to this if you want to: apply for British citizenship, sponsor your partner’s visa application under the Immigration Rules, or to have a right to enter or live in the UK if you’re an extended family member of an EU citizen.

-EU citizens who arrive in the UK after the cut-off date
+EU citizens who arrive in the UK after 29 March 2019

-Details of the rules around leave to remain for EU citizens who arrive after the cut-off date are being agreed.
+Details of the immigration rules for EU citizens who arrive after the cut-off date and during the implementation period are yet to be agreed.
 We will publish more details as soon as possible, to give EU citizens and businesses enough time to plan and prepare.